 A distinctive theology.
 Dallas Seminary stands staunchly and unequivocally committed to the Scriptures, God's inerrant, infallible, authoritative written revelation.
 The Seminary's Doctrinal Statement is distinctively complete and detailed, thus helping to safeguard its unswerving theological stance since the school's founding half a century ago.
-The purpose of the Seminary, to educate men to preach and teach the Word of God, could not be attained unless its boards and faculty heartily and without reservation subscribed to the Doctrinal Statement.
+The purpose of the Seminary could not be attained unless its boards and faculty heartily and without reservation subscribed to the Doctrinal Statement.